bmlanguage/bml/documentation.md

     *   `+` pointers can only be used to read and write from memory and cannot be null.
     *   `-` pointers can be null and can be used to read/write from memory.
     *   `@regionName` pointers are associated with a specific data region, enabling access control and isolation.
 The compiler will issue an error if the pointer accesses memory outside the specified region.
     *   `!` pointers cannot be null and can only read from memory.
 This pointer will prevent writing into a specific memory location guaranteeing read-only access.
+The memory that it points to can change if the underlying memory region is mapped to a volatile or external device for example.
      *   `scoped` pointers are limited to their scope guaranteeing safety in a more localized and restrictive way.
     *   `tracked` pointers have runtime checks to ensure the pointer is not dangling.
+The tracked pointers have a small overhead that is associated to the metadata required to perform the runtime checks.
 The runtime checks can be implemented using different mechanisms, such as metadata, guard pages, or specific hardware support.
-    *   `DataType! ` is a constant read-only pointer.
-It will never allow writing to the address.
-The memory that it points to can change if the underlying memory region is mapped to a volatile or external device for example.
-    *   Multiple pointers with different capabilities can point to the same memory location, as long as they have compatible capabilities (e.g. a read-only pointer and a read-write pointer can point to the same location).
-If a conflict is detected by the compiler a compile time error will be issued.
+When a `tracked` pointer is copied, a new `tracked` pointer is created with its own metadata and its own runtime checks.
+Concurrent access to the same memory location using different tracked pointers may result in data races if no additional synchronization mechanism is used.
     *   Example: `uint32! myReadPtr;`, `rawbyte- myWritePtr;`, `uint32@MySecureRegion myRegionPtr;`, `uint32+ myNonNullPtr = &myValue;`, `uint8 localPtr = &myStackValue;` (implicit scope), `uint16 tracked myTrackedPtr = &someValue;`
 *   **Static Typing:** Enforces type rules at compile time preventing type-related errors, which makes the code safer and easier to reason about.
 Type checking is performed by the compiler during the type resolution phase of the compilation process.
 *   `DataType safe [Size]`: Runtime bounds checking to prevent buffer overflows and out-of-bounds accesses, improving the security of the code.
 Every access to a `safe` array will be checked at runtime.